Nicolasalx/R-Type/sprintReviews/sprint6.md

 ## Task Distribution

-- **Nicolas:**
+- **Manuel:**
-  - Provided a summary of the Sprint Review for Week 5.
+  - Implementing a spawn-on-death component to manage player reappearance.
-  - Working on calculating the score in real-time when an enemy is defeated.
+  - Working on a death timer for explosions to create a more dynamic gameplay experience.
-  - Developing a global scoreboard to track player performance.
+  - Developing a subsprite system to enhance character animations.

 - **Thibaud:**
   - Responsible for fixing the health bar to improve player feedback.